The North Providence Planning Board meeting scheduled for tonight February 11th, 2026 has been cancelled.

-CLICK HERE TO REGISTER ONLINE.
+CLICK HERE

 The North Providence Public Schools and the North Providence Police Dept. have partnered with BusPatrol to launch a new school bus safety program to protect students on the ride to and from school.